Museum of Glass: Visiting Artist Program

 The Museum of Glass hosts internationally acclaimed and emerging artists through its Visiting Artist Residency Program.
-The residencies range in length from one day to several weeks, and a piece is selected from each residency for inclusion in the Museum’s collection.
-Most residencies are streamed online through the museum’s website and conclude in a Conversation with the Artist lecture.
-Since its opening, the Museum of Glass has partnered with Pilchuck Glass School to produce the Visiting Artist Summer Series in which artists who attend or work at Piilchuck are invited to a residency at the Museum of Glass.
-The first ever visiting artist to the Museum of Glass was Dale Chihuly at the museum’s opening in 2002.
+The residencies range in length from one day to several weeks, and a piece is selected from each residency for inclusion in the museum's collection.
+Most residencies are streamed online through the museum's website and conclude in a "Conversation with the Artist" lecture.
+Since its opening, the Museum of Glass has partnered with Pilchuck Glass School to produce the Visiting Artist Summer Series, in which artists who attend or work at Piilchuck are invited to a residency at the Museum of Glass.

+The first ever visiting artist to the Museum of Glass was Dale Chihuly at the museum's opening in 2002.

+In 2007 and 2009, Australian glass artist Clare Belfrage was the visiting artist.
+Some of her work is held by the museum.